-The machine submitted to the test was the 8-row Monosem ValoTerra Ultimate with ASG (Active Seed Guidance) and Fertismart fertilizer metering system for combi planting.
-According to the manufacturer, the machine is suitable for planting seeds into ploughed and min-till soils.
+The tested row unit was mounted on a 8-row precision planter Monosem ValoTerra Ultimate with ASG (Active Seed Guidance) and Fertismart fertilizer metering system for combi planting.
+According to the manufacturer, the row unit is suitable for planting seeds into ploughed and min-till soils.

-8-row Monosem ValoTerra Ultimate precision planter with ASG
+Row unit Monosem ValoTerra Ultimate with ASG

-The eight planter units are lined up on a box-section tube and are mounted in parallel linkages.
-Each planter unit has a 70-litre seed box and a 20-litre microgranule box.
-The granules are planted at a deeper level than the seeds by double-disc coulters that run ahead of the planter units.
-The planter units are double-disc coulters that cut the seed slots.
+The row unit is lined up on a box-section tube and is mounted in parallel linkages.
+Each row unit has a 70-litre seed box and a 20-litre microgranule box.
+The granules are planted at a deeper level than the seeds by double-disc coulters that run ahead of the row units.
+The row units are double-disc coulters that cut the seed slots.
 Their discs have a furrow former arranged between them which consolidates and levels the soil in the seed slot in preparation of precision planting.
 The furrow former is followed by a brush belt that delivers the seeds from the singling unit into the slot.
 As the seeds drop off this belt, they are pressed into the slot by a press wheel.
 The press wheel is followed by two firming rollers that cover the slot, completing the seed placement.

-The work depth of each planter unit is controlled by two gauge wheels.
-Seed depth, firming roller pressure and the ground pressure of the entire planter unit are controlled manually from specific levers and without tools.
+The work depth of each row unit is controlled by two gauge wheels.
+Seed depth, firming roller pressure and the ground pressure of the entire row unit are controlled manually from specific levers and without tools.
 The pressure of the press wheel is also adjustable by a lever.